GP TRAVELLER

 • GP Traveller Guides

-If you’re thinking about heading to the Las Vegas Grand Prix but not sure if Vegas is really your kind of place, you’re not alone.
-A lot of people assume it’s all casinos and crowds, but there’s another side to Vegas that’s easy to miss.
-From breathtaking desert landscapes to fascinating museums, and hidden local gems, there's plenty to fill your days.
+If you are thinking about heading to the Las Vegas Grand Prix but you are not sure if Las Vegas is really your kind of place, you are not alone.
+Many fans assume it is all casinos and crowds, but there’s another side to Vegas that’s easy to miss.

 Read on to find out what you can do from sunrise to sunset before the track lights up.